TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to RF1 - Refactored Code to ensure Single Responsibility Principle (SRV) for Analyser and use Delegation Principle to handle CSV Files.
+Modified to RF3 - Refactored Code and Introduced CSV Builder and Factory to ensure Programming for Interface then Implementation.